Foundations of regular variation on topological spaces: Modulus

+Due to the homogeneity property, the concept of a modulus is intrinsically tied to the scaling operation on the carrier space.
 Note that Baire measurability of the modulus implies its Borel measurability.
-If a modulus is continuous (assuming the standard topology on $[0,\infty]$), then it is obviously Baire measurable.
-If $\XX$ is a subset of a linear normed space, then the norm is clearly a continuous modulus.
-In the following we often write $\{\modulus>t\}$ instead of $\{x:\modulus(x)>t\}$ with analogous interpretations of $\{\modulus\in(0,\infty)\}$, $\{\modulus\geq t\}$ and $\{\modulus=t\}$.
-In difference to \cite{seg:zhao:mein17}, we allow a modulus to vanish.
-In some cases it is useful to allow for the modulus to take infinite values, see also \cite{bladt:hash22} in the Polish setting.
+If a modulus is continuous (with respect to the standard topology on $[0,\infty]$), then it is obviously Baire measurable.
+If $\XX$ is a subset of a normed linear space, then the norm is clearly a continuous modulus.
+In the following, we usually write $\{\modulus>t\}$ instead of $\{x\colons \modulus(x)>t\}$, with analogous interpretations of $\{\modulus\in(0,\infty)\}$, $\{\modulus\geq t\}$ and $\{\modulus=t\}$.
+Unlike \cite{seg:zhao:mein17}, we allow a modulus to vanish.
+In certain cases, it is useful to allow the modulus to take infinite values; see \cite{bladt:hash22} in the context of Polish spaces.